nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have automated back-up function
+6. Should take less than 3 seconds to start up
+7. Should take less than 0.5 second to complete search by name

 ## Appendix D : Glossary